Perfect Ways to Prepare The Office for a Post-COVID Environment

 3. Install social-distancing features

 If your office can still run smoothly with some of the employees working remotely, by all means, let them work from home so that only workers who need to be in the office are in the office at any one given time.
 If you have space to separate workstations or have enough land to expand your floor space, this is the best time to invest in office remodeling.
 If you don’t have enough space for any of that, consider installing physical barriers, e.g., plexiglass barriers, to separate employees from each other and in-person clients.
 Glass barriers are also significant because they don’t hinder employees from socializing and collaborating.

 4. Retrain employees

 Train your workers on the importance of wearing masks and maintaining personal hygiene and social distance at work.
-Note that as much as that may seem like general knowledge or self-explanatory, the excitement of being able to leave home and interact with colleagues after months of isolation can easily make employees forget all the COVID-19 precautions they have learned over the months.
+Note that as much as that may seem like general knowledge or self-explanatory, the excitement of leaving home and interacting with colleagues after months of isolation can easily make employees forget all the COVID-19 precautions they have learned over the months.
 Put up posters all over the office to remind employees what they need to do to stay safe.
-Also, train the employees on how to handle in-person customers without risking exposure, mainly how to serve customers satisfactorily and communicate effectively from 6 feet away, and how to manage customers who refuse to adhere to the set safety rules.
+Also, train the employees on handling in-person customers without risking exposure, mainly serving customers satisfactorily and communicating effectively from 6 feet away, and managing customers who refuse to adhere to the set safety rules.
 Train employees on how to walk around the office without bumping into each other or breaking the 6-feet social distance.
 Train them on why and how to clean their desk down every day.

 5. Minimize virus spread risk at doors and other contact points